Verification of translation

 Please enclose a pre-paid, self-addressed, over-night envelope if you would like your documents to be returned to you by mail.
-We only accept mail services such as EXPRESS MAIL (the fee is $18.30 - for more information please click here) or FEDEX (for future tracking, we suggest keeping the registration number of the envelope).
+We only accept USPS mail service - EXPRESS MAIL only (the postage is $19.95 - for more information please visit USPS).
 The Consulate General is not responsible for lost or damaged documentation

 Send the documents to: